-In addition to the "slow" loop, there is also a "fast" loop that optionally may be enabled and which uses the WVR data from each antenna to correct the antenna phases in response to the wet component of the atmosphere.
-These corrections are performed at a frequency of ~1 Hz (blue in Figure 8.7).
-This loop is open (corrections are continuously made, but feedback is only achieved through the "slow" loop).
+In addition to the "slow" loop, there is also a "fast" loop that optionally may be enabled and which uses the WVR data from each antenna to correct the antenna phases in real time in response to the wet component of the atmosphere.
+These corrections are performed at a frequency of ~ 1 Hz (blue in Figure 8.7).
+This fast phasing loop is open (corrections are continuously made, but feedback is only achieved through the "slow" loop).
+Testing has shown that the fast mode generally improves phasing coherence under a wide range of observing conditions.
+In Cycle 10 the default is therefore to use the fast mode in addition to the slow phasing loop for all VLBI experiments.
+However, the fast mode is generally not used for standalone Phased Array ("pulsar") mode (see Section 8.11.5) in order to minimize the introduction of periodic signals into data that will be used for time series analysis.

 There is no limit to the duration on the operation of these loops other than general ALMA limitations with regard to total data collected.